-Amazon delivery truck crashes on I-85N in Durham, traffic may be impacted for hours
+Amazon delivery truck driver killed in crash on I-85N in Durham, highway patrol says

 DURHAM, N.C.
-(WTVD) -- The right lane of Interstate 85 northbound is closed at Redwood Road in Durham County due to a crash.
+(WTVD) -- One person is dead following a crash that shut down Interstate 85 northbound in Durham County on Wednesday.

-The crash involves an Amazon delivery truck.
+The crash happened at Redwood Road and involved an Amazon delivery truck.

-ABC11 crews who witnessed the crash said the Amazon delivery truck crashed into a tractor trailer.
+ABC11 crews who witnessed the crash said the Amazon delivery truck crashed into a tractor-trailer.

+The North Carolina State Highway Patrol said the driver of the delivery truck died.

-Pictures show significant damage to the front of the Amazon truck.
+The impact caused significant damage to the front of the Amazon truck.

-To detour around the crash, NCDOT released the following instructions: "Motorists must use Exit 178 (US-70).
-Continue on US-70 East to NC-98 East then turn left onto NC-50 North.
-Continue north for 8 miles then turn left onto NC-56 West.
-Continue on NC-56 to reaccess I-85 North."

-Stay with ABC11 as we work to gather details about the people involved in the crash.

-Amazon delivery truck crashes on I-85N in Durham, traffic may be impacted for hours
+Amazon delivery truck driver killed in crash on I-85N in Durham, highway patrol says

 TOP STORIES